 Vertical curve, which is the curve level when traveling over non-flat areas, is graded on sight distance.
 The vertical curve on eastbound U.S. 20 to southbound I-39 Station 55+90 has a poor sight distance for a design speed of 50 mph, and this sight distance is below the required sight distance level.
 By increasing the sight distance, these vertical curves will be safer for motorists.

 This site will be updated periodically as the project progresses.
 The Illinois Department of Transportation (IDOT) wishes to thank you for your support and patience.

 Our first public meeting was held at the Cherry Valley Village Hall on October 25, 2007.
 A total 72 persons attended the meeting.
 The meeting was held in an open house format with representatives from Illinois Department of Transportation and the consulting firm of Hanson Professional Services Inc. on hand to answer questions and review comments.

-If you have questions about the project, please fill out the feedback form or contact us at:
+If you have questions about the project or would like to be added to the project mailing list, please fill out the Question / Comment Submittal Form or contact us at:

 Illinois Department of Transportation

 819 Depot Avenue